Joe Burrow Protector Bengals' La'el Collins Gets Brutal Update After Scary Injury

 Cincinnati Bengals OT La’el Collins has been ruled out for the remainder of the Bengals-Patriots game, per Ian Rapoport.
 Collins was initially forced to leave the affair due to an apparent left knee injury.
 The team ultimately decided to rule him out for the rest of Saturday.
-A long-term timetable has yet to be released.
+The latest update per Ian Rapoport indicates that Collins is believed to have avoided an ACL injury, which is great news.
+His kneecap just shifted.

 The Bengals came into their Christmas Eve matchup feeling good about their overall situation.
 They had won 6 consecutive games prior to their clash with the New England Patriots on Saturday.
 They currently lead New England 15-0 as of this story’s publication.
 But the Bengals’ offensive line will need to step up amid La’el Collins’ injury.